nearform/react-animation/README.md

-# UI Animation Helpers
+# React Animation 👌

 This package provides components you can use to easily add animation to your components, along with a set of pre-built animations and timing functions.

 ## Demos

-You can see each of the helpers and animations that are included in action on [this demo page](https://nearform.github.com/ui-animation-helpers/).
+You can see each of the components and animations that are included on [this demo page](https://nearform.github.com/react-animation/).

 ## Usage

 ```
-npm install @nearform/ui-animation-helpers
+npm install @nearform/react-animation
 ```

 ## Components